SUSHMITHA-GANGADHAR/legal-mind/README.md

 # legal-mind
-user based login and search for the required legal documents
+Userfriendly login and searching platform for the required legal documents